 Much of what you experience in life has to do with developmental stages.
 That high school to college transition can be a difficult time.
-Lots of stress, competition to do well.
-There are also those things about getting into relationships, trying out drugs and alcohol and figuring out who you are.
+Lots of stress, the competition to do well.
+There are also those things about getting into relationships, trying out drugs and alcohol, and figuring out who you are.

 Some people get through, pass this hurdle, and some do not.
 Rarely does knowing that you are introverted or extroverted or exploring your thinking, knowing, perceiving, ENTI or other psychological theories help explain your depression or anxiety.

 That normal think just does not always explain why some people do what they do.
-Really odd people become great successes and very normal people get angry about their partner’s behavior and show up at work sites with guns.
+Really odd people become great successes and very normal people get angry about their partner’s behavior and show up at worksites with guns.

 If you are feeling “different” consider talking with a professional who can explain what kinds of abnormal are OK and what kinds deserve treatment.
 No, you do not need to be crazy to get counseling.
 In fact, if you are having problems it makes sense to get help.

-These “What is” sometimes “What are” posts are my efforts to explain terms commonly used in Mental Health, Clinical Counseling, Substance Use Disorder Counseling, Life Coaching and related disciplines in a plain language way.
+These “What is” sometimes “What are” posts are my efforts to explain terms commonly used in Mental Health, Clinical Counseling, Substance Use Disorder Counseling, Life Coaching, and related disciplines in a plain language way.
 For the more technical versions please consult the DSM or other appropriate references.

 More “What is” posts will be found at What is.

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.